 Coding of MMSI

 ITU is proposing to utilize 99MID8xxx for Mobile AtoN (MAtoN), reference (ITU-R M.585.8, October 2019).
-This is in addition to using 99MID1xxx and 99MID6xxx for regular AtoNs.
+This is in addition to using 99MID1xxx and 99MID6xxx for regular AtoN.
 By using 99MID8xxx it is not defined if the aid is physical or virtual solely by the MMSI, as with 99MID1xxx and 99MID6xxx.

 By editing ITU-R M.1371-5, Table-74 to include a code 32 MAtoN.
 This would remove the potential conflicts relating to a group of features in code 31.
 Filtering/displaying MAtoN should be manageable by ECDIS/radar thereafter.